dbca-wa/developer-guidance/Docker.md

 A Docker registry is a storage and content delivery system for named Docker images.
 It can be self-hosted, third-party-hosted, or the  official Docker Hub registry (<https://hub.docker.com/>).

 # Docker command examples

-OIM has a small Docker swarm for the purposes of testing and learning:

-* kens-mate-001 (manager)
-* kens-mate-002 (worker)
-* kens-docker-dev (worker)

-The following commands can be carried out on kens-mate-001 for the purposes of learning how to use Docker.

 ## Container creation and usage